SthePasso/Quantum_Informatics_Summer_2025/README.md

 - How to visialize that in a
 - We sign up probabilities of all paths that the quantum computer can go: https://en.wikipedia.org/wiki/Double-slit_experiment
 - How to do error correction for phase?
 What type of error correction we want to focus on?
+- Crigenic NVisa quantum Computers in a room temperature (the least termoenegy the better)
+- What can the fundaments (equations, algorithm) that will impact my phisical system
+- The student's guide to schorigan equation

 ## Classical Algorithms to Learn:

 - Grovers Algorithm

 ## Datasets: